 Category 2: Brightness

 Within a Plasma TV, each red green and blue cell of each pixel is lit on its own allowing for great brightness levels.
 Within an LCD TV, brightness is related to the intensity of the backlight.
-LCDs of late are typically as bright as Plasma TV s, but unfortunately this compromises the contrast levels.LCDs of late hare typically as bright as Plasma TV s, but unfortunately this compromises the contrast levels.
+LCDs of late are typically as bright as Plasma TV s if not brighter, but unfortunately this compromises the contrast levels.

 Category 3: Longevity